Kitakatz/website-course/README.md

 # 🚀 Welcome to your new awesome project!

-This project has been created using **webpack-cli**, you can now run
+This project has been created using **webpack-cli**, you can now run this below. did it work cuz?

 ```
 npm run build